 “I have your back”

-When people refer to a Breathalyzer test in Upstate New York, they are typically referring to a chemical test taken by a person blowing a sample of air from their lungs into a BAC DataMaster machine, which is manufactured by National Patent Analytical Systems, Inc. Even though you blow into the BAC DataMaster machine, it’s not a “breath test” – it’s called a chemical test.
-The results are admissible in court if the test if performed correctly, although an experienced DWI attorney can challenge those results based on different factors.
+When people refer to a Breathalyzer test in Upstate New York, they are usually referring to a chemical test taken by a person blowing a sample of air from their lungs into a BAC DataMaster machine, which is manufactured by National Patent Analytical Systems, Inc. Even though you blow into the BAC DataMaster machine, it’s not a “breath test” – it’s called a chemical test.
+The results are admissible in court if the test is performed correctly, although an experienced DWI attorney can challenge those results based on different factors.
 For example, if the BAC DataMaster hasn’t been calibrated recently, it’s accuracy can be called into question.
 Even if it has been calibrated, an attorney who understands how the machine works can point out one of its many flaws to a jury.
-Police in Monroe, Livingston, Ontario, and Genesee Counties all use BAC DataMaster machines.
+Police in Monroe, Livingston, Ontario, Wayne, Genesee, and Orleans Counties all use BAC DataMaster machines.

 This is how law enforcement uses Alco-Sensors and BAC DataMaster tests: If you have been pulled over and a police officer suspects that you have been drinking, the officer will ask you to perform field sobriety tests and he will likely ask you to take an Alco-Sensor test.
 (It is legal for you to refuse the Alco-Sensor test if you have neither violated the Vehicle and Traffic Law nor been in an accident.)
 If the Alco-Sensor test indicates the presence of alcohol on your breath, you will likely be placed under arrest and transported to the nearest BAC DataMaster machine (either at a police barracks or a mobile testing unit).
-It is not against the law to refuse the BAC DataMaster under any circumstance, however, if you refuse the BAC DataMaster chemical test, the police officer will file a Notice of Refusal, and the DMV will hold a hearing to determine whether your license will be revoked for a period of one year.
+It is not against the law to refuse the BAC DataMaster under any circumstance.
+However, if you refuse the BAC DataMaster chemical test, the police officer will file a Notice of Refusal, the arraigning court will seize your license, and the DMV will hold a hearing to determine whether your license will be revoked for a period of one year.
 (An experienced DWI lawyer can help you fight to keep your license at a DMV refusal hearing.)